explorerhq/sql-explorer/README.rst

     - Explorer supports two different permission checks for users of the tool.
 Users passing the EXPLORER_PERMISSION_CHANGE test can create, edit, delete, and execute queries.
 Users who do not pass this test but pass the EXPLORER_PERMISSION_VIEW test can only execute queries.
 Other users cannot access any part of Explorer.
 Both permission groups are set to is_staff by default and can be overridden in your settings file.
     - Enforces a SQL blacklist so destructive queries don't get executed (delete, drop, alter, update etc).
 This is not bulletproof and it's recommended that you instead configure a read-only database role, but when not possible the blacklist provides reasonable protection.
 - **Easy to get started**
-    - 100% built on Django's ORM, so works with Postgresql, Mysql, and Sqlite.
+    - Built on Django's ORM, so works with Postgresql, Mysql, and Sqlite.
-    - Zero dependencies other than Django and front-end libraries.
-More detail below.
+    - Small number of dependencies.
     - Just want to get in and write some ad-hoc queries?
 Go nuts with the Playground area.
-    - Cmd+Enter and/or Ctrl+Enter sill submit and execute the query - no mouse required.
-- **Looks Reasonably Not Crappy**
-    - Thanks to CodeMirror and Bootstrap you might actually enjoy this for querying more than pgadmin or phpmyadmin
 - **Parameterized Queries**
     - Use $$foo$$ in your queries and Explorer will build a UI to fill out parameters.
 When viewing a query like 'SELECT * FROM table WHERE id=$$id$$', Explorer will generate UI for the 'id' parameter.
     - Parameters are stashed in the URL, so you can share links to parameterized queries with colleagues
 - **Schema Helper**
     - /explorer/schema/ renders a list of your Django apps' table and column names (and types) that you can refer to while writing queries.
 Apps are excludable from this list so users aren't bogged down in tons of irrelevant tables.
 See settings documentation below for details.
     - This is available quickly as a sidebar helper while composing queries (see screenshot)
-    - Supports many_to_many relations as well
+    - Supports many_to_many relations as well.
+    - Quick search for the tables/django models you are looking for.
+Just start typing!
 - **Template Columns**
     - Let's say you have a query like 'select id, email from user' and you'd like to quickly drill through to the profile page for each user in the result.
 You can create a "template" column to do just that.
     - Just set up a template column in your settings file: